Kanaries/Rath/README.md

 ## Introduction

-Rath helps you extract insights from datasource automatically and generate visualization with interesting findings.
+Rath helps you extract insights from datasource automatically and generate interactive visualization with interesting findings.

 In this repo,
 + `visual-insights` is the core lib containing insight finding algorithm, auto specification, dashboard generator, etc.